PradeepPereiraGitHub/RepData_PeerAssessment2/PA2_template.md

 # Reproducible Research: Peer Assessment 2
 By Pradeep Pereira
 Saturday, March 21, 2015
-## Title: Analysis of Storm Data(NOAA) In U.S.A: The Effect of Severe Weather EVents on Health and Economy in Local Communities
+## Title: Analysis of Storm Data(NOAA) In U.S.A: The Effect of Severe Weather Events on Health and Economy in Local Communities

 ## Synopsis: